mozilla/ecosystem-platform/docs/fxa-engineering/fxa-sub-platform.md

 The last 4 states are `active`, `trialing`, `past_due`, and `cancelled`.
 The first three of these are considered active for the purposes of allowing the user access to the capabilities provided by the subscription, while `cancelled` subscriptions grant none.

+### Stripe Radar and Payment Blocking

+We use [Stripe Radar](https://stripe.com/docs/radar/rules) to block payments from both potentially abusive sources as well as from potential subscribers in currently unsupported regions.
+Our production radar rules are [documented in Mana](https://mana.mozilla.org/wiki/display/FIREFOX/Stripe+Radar+Rules).

 ## Interactions with Stripe

 ### Payments Server